dsiebel/Tomcat-App-Skeleton/README.markdown

 Tomcat server configuration.
 The configuration contains some minor changes to the Connectors' ports in constrast to a freshly downloaded tomcat installation.
 The port used go from 11000 up to 11999 splitted in blocks á 10 Ports per application (at least that's the plan).
 You can, of course, apply other port ranges if neccessary.

 ## lib/
 Libraries and classes.
-Add you application-specific libraries (if not already compiled inside your war-file) such as database drivers into this directory.
+Add your application specific libraries (if not already compiled inside your war-file) such as database drivers here.

 __From the tomcat docs:__